sourcegraph/src-cli/DEVELOPMENT.md

 5. Make the necessary updates to the main Sourcegraph repo:
     1. Update the `MinimumVersion` constant in the [src-cli package](https://github.com/sourcegraph/sourcegraph/tree/main/internal/src-cli/consts.go).
     2. Commit the changes, and open a PR.
- 6. The [curl commands in the README](README.markdown#installation) takes some time before the new version is available for download (usually less than hour).
-Be sure to confirm it works after some time.
+ 6. Once the version bump PR is merged and the commit is live on dotcom, check that the [curl commands in the README](README.markdown#installation) also fetch the new latest version.

 ### Patch releases